xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (dkulp)  Faster refresh/startup on OSX with complicated group trees -- bug (dkulp)  Fix problems where changes to models nested deep within groups within groups would not
-   -- enh (scott)  Added model group to list right-click menu with the ability to Copy, Sort, and Clear models.
+                   trigger rebuild of buffers resulting in effects rendered improperly or not at all -- enh (scott)  Added model group to list right-click menu with the ability to Copy, Sort, and Clear models.
    -- enh (keith)  Add a setting for Falcon controllers which optionally allow you to let xLights fully control the falcon
                    config erasing any other settings from string ports